lukawarren/Lorien-Legacies/README.md

 # Lorien-Legacies

 ## Description
 Lorien Legacies seeks so recreate Lorien Legacies in Minecraft!
-It adds legacies such as Regeneras and Lumen, as well as telekinesis and a host of other awesome abilities.
-Each legacy has levels and a stamina system, and plenty of customisation, so you can play exactly how you please.
+It adds legacies such as Avex and Lumen, as well as telekinesis and a host of other awesome abilities.

 ## Legacies
 | Legacy | Level 1 | Level 2 | Level 3 | Complete |